 - Add the onions and fry for about 10 minutes or until lightly coloured.
 Add the chilli, cardamoms and ground poppy seeds and fry for about 3–4 minutes.
 Add 1 cup water and cook for 10 minutes.

 - Remove from the heat, discard the cinnamon or bay leaf and leave to cool.
 Put the mixture into a blender and purée to a smooth paste.

 - After 1 minute, remove the chicken from the yogurt and add, fry until firm.
-The remaining yogurt can be added, stir it in to stop it curdling.
+The remaining yogurt can be added; stir it in to stop it from curdling.

 - Add the ground spice mixture with the nutmeg and mace powders and salt to taste.

-- You can serve with chapatis if you prefer.
+- You can serve it with chapatis if you prefer.

 Cucumber Yogurt Raita

-One coffee mug of yogurt, Greek styles is okay and mix with the other ingredients.
+- One coffee mug of yogurt, Greek style, is okay, and mix it with the other ingredients

-fine chop some tomatoes and mix it all together for a delicious addition to your meal.
+- Finely chop some tomatoes and mix them all together for a delicious addition to your meal

 A Useful Tip

-If a curry is too hot for you or afterwards your mouth tingles a bit too much, don't drink water it will make it worse.
-The best thing to drink is yogurt or even milk, they will cool it down and bring relief.
+If curry is too hot for you or afterward your mouth tingles a bit too much, don't drink water; it will make it worse.
+The best thing to drink is yogurt or even milk; they will cool it down and bring relief.

-I like a wine made from the gerwertztraminer grape, either from the Alsace, or new world if you can find it.
+I like a wine made from the Gewurztraminer grape, either from the Alsace or new world if you can find it.

-A very strong lattee with a Turkish delight would be the perfect end.
-At one time I might have suggested a nice cigar too, cough, hic.
+A very strong latte with a Turkish delight would be the perfect end.
+At one time, I might have suggested a nice cigar, too, cough, hic.